nodeschool/discussions/FAQ.md

 ### I installed Node.js but when I type `node` in my terminal it says `'node' is not recognized` (or `node: command not found`)

 It's likely that you have a problem with your installation.
-Go through the installation steps again and if you still have the problem, open an issue telling us exactly which steps did you followed to install Node.
+Go through the installation steps again and if you still have the problem, open an issue telling us exactly which steps you followed to install Node.

 ### I have Node.js installed but when I type `javascripting` in my terminal it shows an error